-Host of seven Open Championships and the Alfred Dunhill Links Championship since 2001, Carnoustie is known the world over as one of the toughest and most merciless links courses.
+Host of eight Open Championships and the Alfred Dunhill Links Championship since 2001, Carnoustie is known the world over as one of the most challenging links courses.

 Following the Open Championship in 1999, the American press famously labelled it ‘Car-Nasty’ after it humbled the US contingent.
 Long, brutally testing when the wind blows, with the Barry Burn snaking around the final two holes, it provides a formidable challenge.

-Carnoustie’s most memorable contribution to golfing history came in 1953 when legendary American golfer Ben Hogan came to Scotland to play in his only Open Championship.
+Carnoustie’s numerous memorable contributions to golfing history include in 1953 when legendary American golfer Ben Hogan came to Scotland to play in his only Open Championship.
 His victory made him the only player to win the Masters, US Open and Open Championship in the same calendar year.
 In all four rounds, the fearless Hogan took the dangerous, but direct line between out of bounds and bunkers at the par five 6th hole.
 It is still known as Hogan’s Alley.